dynatrace-partners/TechLab-Environment-Automation/README.md

 ![](./images/runinstances/runInstancesEC2.png)

 8. Check the deployment status in dynatrace to see if your hosts are now monitored.
-Please note this can take 5-10 mins.
+You should also see that are hosts are assigned to the host grups `Production` and `Test`.
+Please note this can take 5-10 mins before the hosts appear.

 ![](./images/runinstances/runInstancesDT.png)